What is a Decison Tree?

-A decision tree is a flowchart-like structure that shows the various outcomes from a series of decisions.
+A decision tree is a flowchart-like diagram that shows the various outcomes from a series of decisions.
 It can be used as a decision-making tool, for research analysis, or for planning strategy.
 A primary advantage for using a decision tree is that it is easy to follow and understand.

 Structure of a Decision Tree